 Identifying a “strong” alumni network

 Two primary indicators of institutions with strong alumni networks are sheer size and alumni generosity.
 Penn State has the largest dues-paying alumni network in the country with 172,000 members.
-Other large universities such as University of Illinois, Indiana, University of Michigan, Ohio State, and UCLA have massive numbers of graduates, but judging how connected they are to their alma maters (and therefore to you, a potential networker) requires additional data.
+Other large universities such as University of Illinois, NYU, Purdue, Indiana, University of Michigan, Ohio State, and UCLA have massive numbers of graduates, but judging how connected they are to their alma maters (and therefore to you, a potential networker) requires additional data.

 Identifying institutions with impressive percentages of alumni choosing to donate to their school is one way to gauge a sense of connectedness and “strength” of a network.
-In this arena, smaller liberal arts schools such as Bates, Williams, Middlebury, and Carleton lead the way.
+In this arena, smaller liberal arts schools such as Bates, Colgate, Williams, Middlebury, Claremont McKenna, Wabash, and Carleton lead the way.
 This can be a more helpful metric than the overall endowment an institution boasts.
-For example, a University of Hawaii alumnus Jay Shidler, a real estate mogul, just donated 69 million dollars to his alma mater.
+For example, University of Hawaii alumnus Jay Shidler, a real estate mogul, just donated 69 million dollars to his alma mater.
 While this undoubtedly has a positive impact on the school’s endowment, it is not necessarily indicative of a strong alumni network (good luck getting Hawaii’s wealthiest resident on the phone to dispense career advice).

 It can also be helpful to explore a prospective college’s career services webpage for how they assist current students in connecting with alumni.
-You should see evidence of upcoming events such career fairs, mock interviews, and speaking engagements involving alums.
-Schools recognized as having highly rated career services departments include Northeastern, The University of Richmond, and the aforementioned Penn State.
+You should see evidence of upcoming events such as career fairs, mock interviews, and speaking engagements involving alumni.
+Schools recognized as having highly rated career services departments include Rice, Harvey Mudd, Babson, Dartmouth, Duke, and the aforementioned Penn State.

 Another question worth asking is whether a given institution’s network has regional, national, or international reach?
 If you have a goal to work in a particular field or even for a specific company within that field, such considerations can be of critical importance.